radhikabgupta/PollingAppJuly19/README.md

 - Registered users can create and vote a poll.
 - Registered users can log in and create their own polls.
 - Users can observe their own polling activity.
-- Users can cast only one vote on a apoll.
+- Users can cast only one vote on a poll.

 # Built with the MERN stack
 ![Overview](https://raw.githubusercontent.com/radhikabgupta/ReadMeInfoProj2/master/assets/mern_01.jpg)